 📋 In this article

 But in 2026, that paper record is letting families down.
-And most don't realise it until it's too late — a lost notebook, a forgotten entry, a relationship strained by an under-gifted return.
+Most don't realise it until it's too late — a lost notebook, a forgotten entry, a relationship strained by an under-gifted return.

 The Problem with Paper Gift Lists